ilcapitanomaldini/blog/_posts/2021-2-21-Memory-Analysis.md

 title: Memory analysis for iOS apps
 ---

-# Memory analysis for iOS apps

 This document explores some steps that can be undertaken and tools that could be leveraged when solving memory issues or optimizing for it.

-##Introduction
+## Introduction

 Before we begin, let’s look at some aspects of memory usage and relevant keywords around it.
 While generally we would expect memory to be managed by the system using reference counting mechanism, Objective-C files can disable it on a per-file basis using _-fno-objc-arc_ compiler flag to manually manage it.
 Manually memory-managed files need more careful analysis.
 So, if your application uses this flag then beware!

 If we do depend on reference counting then there’s still ways to get memory issues:

-**1. Memory leaks**: When we have allocated memory for some objects that we no longer need and caused by, **2.
-Retain cycles**: Two or more objects retain strong references to each other meaning that the reference count does not go down to 0 when we would expect it.
+1. **Memory leaks**: When we have allocated memory for some objects that we no longer need and caused by,
+2. **Retain cycles**: Two or more objects retain strong references to each other meaning that the reference count does not go down to 0 when we would expect it.
-**3. Dangling references**: Deallocated memory that we still point to/hold a reference variable to.
+3. **Dangling references**: Deallocated memory that we still point to/hold a reference variable to.

 When talking about dynamic memory allocations, there are 2 types:

-**1. Heap allocations**: All reference type objects created by the application are allocated on the heap.
+1. **Heap allocations**: All reference type objects created by the application are allocated on the heap.
-**2. VM(Virtual Memory) allocations**: It is the VM space allocated by OS to the application and handled by it but even so, it is generally in response to something the application is doing.
+2. **VM(Virtual Memory) allocations**: It is the VM space allocated by OS to the application and handled by it but even so, it is generally in response to something the application is doing.
 Examples include: memory-mapped files, CALayer backing store, CGImage data, etc. There’s no direct control over this area but it must still be analysed.

 Also, when dealing with the Instruments tool we can have **Persistent**(memory that stayed around for the time range selected) or **Transient**(memory that was created and destroyed too in the time range selected) memory which can be filtered respectively.